yushang1994/yushangw/_pages/about.md

 My research interests lie in the domain of Applied Microeconomics with a focused view on Development, Health, Labor and Transportation Infrastructure.
 My current research focuses on how transportation systems affect development and health outcomes.
 I have teaching experience in introduction-level economics courses.

+##Upcoming Conference Participation##

 **I will present my job market paper [Can High-speed Rail Improve Middle-aged and Elderly People's Mental Health?
-Evidence from China](/yushangw/files/pdf/research/JMP_YushangWei.pdf) at the ASSA 2024 Annual Meeting in San Antonio, TX.** Here is the specific information ([Link](https://www.aeaweb.org/conference/2024/preliminary/2067?q=eNqrVipOLS7OzM8LqSxIVbKqhnGVrJQMlWp1lBKLi_OTgRwlHaWS1KJcXCArPDUTyElJrAQp0TUFSWTmpkKUlGWmloMMKSooXDAKmBoo1dYCXDDhxh0Q)) of my paper session.
+Evidence from China](/yushangw/files/pdf/research/JMP_YushangWei.pdf) at the ASSA 2024 Annual Meeting in San Antonio, TX.** Here is the specific information ([Link](https://www.aeaweb.org/conference/2024/preliminary/2067?q=eNqrVipOLS7OzM8LqSxIVbKqhnGVrJQMlWp1lBKLi_OTgRwlHaWS1KJcXCArPDUTyElJrAQp0TUFSWTmpkKUlGWmloMMKSooXDAKmBoo1dYCXDDhxh0Q)) of my paper presentation session.

+I will also paticipate **the 93rd Annual Meeting of the Southern Economic Association (SEA) in New Orleans, LA**.
+Here is the specific information ([Link](https://www.southerneconomic.org/event/7662b305-ad92-474d-8f2c-bce1240b9858/websitePage:efc0c532-2b5f-4374-b1ab-4fae7867ce0b) - The Elderly
+4:00 PM-5:45 PM) of my paper presentation session.

 ## Data is Beautiful! ##
 *World Railway Network in 2018*